sk176h/learnings/spark_and_curl.md

 ### Setting up a maven project

-I set up a simple maven project and added these dependencies for spark
+I use eclipse as my ide and set up a simple maven project and added these dependencies for spark

 ```xml
     <dependency>